leonardblier/alrao/docs/index.md

 ![Alrao with MobileNet](img/learningcurvesmobilenet.png)
 <!-- {:height="50%" width="50%"} -->
-*In this figure, we trained the MobileNet architecture with several optimization method : usual SGD for several learning rates in the interval
+*The MobileNet architecture is trained with several optimization method : usual SGD for several learning rates in the interval
 $(10^{-5}, 100)$, Adam with its default hyperparameters, and Alrao with learning rates sampled in the interval $(10^{-5}, 100)$.
 We observe that by sampling randomly the learning rates in the model, the performance are close to the optimal learning rates.*

 Alrao could be useful when testing architectures: an architecture could